app-nerds/nerd-wix-spinner/README.md

 Nerd Wix Spinner is a web component that will display a shim and a loading spinner graphic.
 This component is designed to work on Wix websites and within Wix's limitations, though it is not limited to just Wix usage.

+Click [here](https://www.appnerds.net/spinner-demo) to view a demo of Nerd Wix Spinner in action!

 ## 🚀 Quick Start

 To begin ensure your Wix site has **Dev Mode** enabled.
 If you are unsure how to do this please see [https://support.wix.com/en/article/about-velo-by-wix](https://support.wix.com/en/article/about-velo-by-wix).